SixLabors/docs/articles/imagesharp.web/extensibility.md

 Processor order is driven by the order of the recognized command keys in the request, so custom processors participate in the same ordering model as the built-in ones.

+Processors should be deterministic for the same source image and command collection.
+If a processor depends on external data, include that data in the command surface or cache key strategy; otherwise cached output can become stale or inconsistent.

 ## Custom Command Converters

 The built-in converters already cover integral types, floating-point values, booleans, strings, arrays, lists, colors, and enums.
 If your processor wants a custom command type, implement [`ICommandConverter<T>`](xref:SixLabors.ImageSharp.Web.Commands.Converters.ICommandConverter`1), register it with [`AddConverter<TConverter>()`](xref:SixLabors.ImageSharp.Web.ImageSharpBuilderExtensions.AddConverter*), then parse it inside the processor with [`CommandParser.ParseValue<T>()`](xref:SixLabors.ImageSharp.Web.Commands.CommandParser.ParseValue*).

 This is the right place to centralize parsing rules for custom value syntaxes instead of repeating string parsing inside each processor.

+Converters should parse request values into stable typed values.
+Keep validation messages clear, because parse failures normally surface as client-facing bad requests.

 ## Custom Providers and Caches